entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Dennis and Miles, 1981, Character 16; Giles et al. (2015), Character 44; Choo et al. (2017), Character 271; King et al. (2017), Character 200; Castiello (2018), Character 208; Zhu Y. et al. (2021), Character 42; Zhu Y. et al. (2022), Character 135.

-> This character is contingent on the presence of a dermal skull roof composed of large plates.
+> Giles et al. (2015): "This character is contingent on the presence of a dermal skull roof composed of large plates.
 In coccosteomorph arthrodires, the dorsal surfaces of the orbits, comprising the preorbital and postorbital plates, are formed of broad, concave laminae.
-Similar vaults on the visceral surface of the dermal skull are absent in other placoderms and osteichthyans.
-(Giles et al., 2015)
+Similar vaults on the visceral surface of the dermal skull are absent in other placoderms and osteichthyans."

 136. Parietals (preorbitals of placoderms): (0) absent; (1) present.